adafruit/Arduino_Library_Github_Tools/README.md

 To see usage information about the find_libraries.py script printed.

-In general each script needs to access Github using the credentials of a user with read and write access to Arduino libraries on Github.
+In general each script needs to access Github using the credentials of a user with read and write access to your Arduino libraries on Github.
 Credentials can be passed to each script either as command line parameters or through environment variables (and if both are present values given as command line parameters take precedence).
 For example to specify credentials as command line parameters